How To Get A Panama Friendly Nations Visa

 18 STEPS TO IMPLEMENTING YOUR PLAN B

 Once you have satisfied one of the two requirements of economic and professional ties, you need to prove your financial solvency.

 To prove financial solvency, you have to open an account in a Panamanian bank and deposit a minimum of $5000 and $2000 for every additional dependent.

 To open the bank account, you need your passport, utility bills, and a reference letter from your current bank in your home country.
-It can take anywhere from a day up to a month to open your bank account, depending on the type of the account you opt for and the bank you choose.
+It can take anywhere from a day up to a month to open your bank account, depending on the type of account you opt for and the bank you choose.

 You can either open a checking and savings account.
 If you plan to live in Panama, a checking account can be a feasible option for your everyday purchases but if you don’t plan to settle in Panama immediately, a savings account is a better option for your long-term savings.
 You can start withdrawing money from your initial deposit of $5000 as soon as you get your residence card and there’s no requirement of showing a constant stream of monthly income.

 Panama has one of the most efficient banking systems in the world.
-According to the Superintendence of Banks of Panama, the Panamanian banks saw a 4% increase in their profits in 2018, which means it’s highly unlikely for banks in Panama to fall to a banking crisis.
+According to the Superintendence of Banks of Panama, the Panamanian banks saw a 4% increase in their profits in 2018, which means it’s highly unlikely for banks in Panama to fall into a banking crisis.

 To apply for the Panama friendly-Nations Visa program, you need the following documents:

 - A second government-issued ID, such as a driver’s license